What is a Project Assumption

 - All the resources allocated are sufficient for the project life-cycle.
 However, the project could still be at risk if the contributions from resources are insufficient.
 This may compromise the timeline, scope, and end goal of the project as the resources allocated do not meet the assumptions made during the project planning.

 - All of the people that are involved at the beginning of the project will remain and stay in the project until the project is completed.
 However, it is crucial to take note that there may be workers that may withdraw from the project throughout the project life-cycle.

 - All the resources (equipment, tools, or materials) will be in good condition to be used throughout the project life-cycle.
 However, there might be issues where the resources malfunction or damage as the project progresses.

-- Members of the project team would have access to the tools they need to execute their respective tasks on schedule, including advanced equipment and software as well as electricity during working time.
+- Members of the project team would have access to the tools they need to execute their respective tasks on schedule, including advanced equipment and software, and electricity during working time.
 However, the tools may not be enough for everyone to access.

 How to Manage Projects’ Resource Assumptions

-- Conduct assumption analysis for the risk management planning to come up with a backup plan if the actual plan did not work such as the ways to manage the lacking of materials that are deemed necessary for the project, thus reducing the risk that may affect the efficiency of the project.
+- Conduct assumption analysis for the risk management planning to come up with a backup plan if the actual plan does not work, such as the ways to manage the lacking of materials that are deemed necessary for the project, thus reducing the risk that may affect the efficiency of the project.

-- Collaborate with the Human Resource department in catering to the well-being of the workers involved in the project in ensuring that their condition and performance are at the best.
+- Collaborating with the Human Resource department caters to the well-being of the workers involved in the project in ensuring that their condition and performance are at their best.

-- Always monitor all of the resources and keep in track of the condition of the resources to ensure that the resources are at the best condition since it may affect the performances’ quality of the task in the project.
+- Always monitor all of the resources and keep track of the condition of the resources to ensure that the resources are in the best condition since it may affect the performance quality of the task in the project.

 - Problems or suggestions should be communicated and directed to the project manager as soon as possible so that action can be taken and issues can be avoided.